 The Kennedy Wild Bird Food Guide to the Green Woodpecker

-What does the green woodpecker song sound like?
+What does a green woodpecker look like?

-Male green woodpecker
+Adult male green woodpecker

-Female green woodpecker
+Juvenile green woodpecker

 What do green woodpeckers eat?

-Facts about the green woodpecker
+Behaviour and habitat of the green woodpecker